TOKYO (Reuters) - Following are main developments after an 8.9 magnitude earthquake that struck northeast Japan on Friday and set off a tsunami.

 * Tokyo Electric Power Company (TEPCO) says radiation levels at the Fukushima Daiichi nuclear power plant have risen above the safety limit but says this posed no "immediate threat" to human health.
 An explosion blew the roof off the plant, but authorities had said radiation levels were lessening.

 * Chief Cabinet Secretary Yukio Edano says efforts to eliminate radiation risks focus on air being vented out of the reactor and water being supplied to it.

 - Evacuation ordered of 110,000 from 20-km (12-mile) radius around the Fukushima Daiichi nuclear power plant, 30,000 from 10-km (6-mile) radius around nearby Fukushima Daini plant.
 Kyodo says 300,000 evacuated overall, 5.5 million without power.

 * Jiji news agency says a further 19 people may have been exposed to radiation from the reactor.
 The nuclear safety agency had earlier said up to 160 people may have been exposed.

 - Nuclear safety agency rates the incident a 4 on the 1 to 7 International Nuclear and Radiological Event Scale, less serious than Three Mile Island, which was a 5, and Chernobyl at 7.

-- Quake triggers tsunami up to 10 meters (30 feet), with waves sweeping away homes, crops, vehicles and submerging farmland.
+- Quake triggers tsunami up to 10 meters (30 feet).
+Waves swept away homes, crops, vehicles and submerged farmland.

-- Bank of Japan will hold policy meeting on Monday and announce decision on same day.
-The central bank vows to do utmost to ensure financial market stability.
+- Bank of Japan to hold policy meeting on Monday.
+The central bank vows to ensure financial market stability.

-- Toyota Motor Co says it will suspend operations at all 12 factories on Monday.
+- Toyota Motor Co to suspend operations at all 12 factories on Monday.

 - Total insured loss could be up to $15 billion, equity analysts covering the industry say.